tyler-le/color-palette-finder/README.md

 ## Usage/Examples

 - Navigate to any webpage where you want to pick a color.
-- Click on the Color Palette icon in your browser toolbar to activate the extension.
+- Click on the ColorScan icon in your browser toolbar to activate the extension.
 - The extension will automatically detect all colors used in the webpage and display them in a popup window.
 - Click on a color to copy its HEX code to your clipboard.